Sheepsody/Batched-Impala-PyTorch/README.md

 # Reinforced learning on マリオカート using Batched-IMPALA

-This project is an implementation of IMPALA with PyTorch.
-It also incorporates a configuration to test the algorithm on MarioKart Snes.
+This is an implementation of IMPALA (with batching for single GPU case) in PyTorch.
+It also incorporates the Gym Wrappers to test the framework on SuperMarioKart-Snes.

 ## Results

-I trained an AI to play to Mario Kart on my personnal computer.
-However, due to its **poor configuration** (8gb ram, NVidia 1060...), I could only run **2 agents**, for **12 hours** (divided in three phases).
-Maibe nicer results will come out one I get my hands on something a bit more powerful...
+I trained an AI with this framework for 12 hours on my personnal computer, that unfortunalely suffers from a poor configuration (1060 and 8gb RAM), so only 2 async agents could be runned at a time.
+However, this still produces pretty nice results.

-Yet!
-The results are pretty convicing.
-The AI was trained on three different levels (MarioCircuit.Act1~3) and tested on MarioCircuit.Act4 (unseen).
+The configuration for this traning can be found in _default.cfg_.
+In this situation, only the MarioCircuit was used, with the circuits divided between a "traning" dataset (1~3) and a "testing" (unseen) dataset.
+The results are displayed bellow.
+You can also see the maps of the circuits that I used.

 Rewards obtained :
 ![Rewards](./result/reward.png)

 Result on MarioCircuit.Act3 (**SEEN**)
 ![MarioCircuit.Act3](./result/MarioCircuit.Act3.gif)